evnchw/evnchw.github.io/_quant/refresher_hjb.md

 This is a quick refresher on the basic formulation and ideas of Hamilton-Jacobi-Bellman in optimal control, including value functions and dynamic programming for both deterministic and stochastic formulations.

 - I prioritize intuition/readability linking to references where appropriate.
-- We will not go deeply into proofs here and may skip some parts for brevity.
+- We will focus on the key equations, not go too deeply into proofs and may skip some parts for brevity.
 - All feedback and corrections are welcome.

 Much of these notes and notation is adapted from [1], with additional notes from [2] and [3].
 (We keep mean field game theory in mind for down the road.)